SAP-archive/sample-yaas-repository/README.md

 Explain exactly how to provide feedback and report defects for the project:
 ```
-Read the [CONTRIBUTING](CONTRIBUTING.md) so you know exactly how to report defects or feedback properly and then do it using the [the Github issue tracker](../../issues)
+Read the [CONTRIBUTING](CONTRIBUTING.md) so you know exactly how to report defects or feedback properly using the [the Github issue tracker](../../issues)
 ```

 ## Contribution

-Info and a link to explanation about contribution rules.
-Filename must be `CONTRIBUTING.md`.
-Define rules for your project and describe:
+Provide info and a link to the file explaining the contribution rules.
+The filename must be `CONTRIBUTING.md`.
+Define the rules for your project and describe:
-- When and how report an issue (this is also a contribution),
+- When and how report an issue (this is also a contribution)
-- How to create a Pull Request, and what it should contain,
+- How to create a Pull Request, and what it should contain
 - What are the rules you follow during the review

-The proper file is located in this repository so you can take it over to your repository: [CONTRIBUTING](CONTRIBUTING.md)
+The CONTRIBUTING.md file is located in this repository so you can copy it to your repository: [CONTRIBUTING](CONTRIBUTING.md)

 ```
 Read the [CONTRIBUTING](CONTRIBUTING.md) so you know exactly how to contribute to this project.